Buying, owning and selling property on Maui comes with the inevitable taxes.

 In addition, you can have more than one tax class on your property.
 For example, if you are living in your home and doing short term rentals in a cottage, each dwelling will be taxed accordingly.
 It can get complicated, and it’s best to contact the County Property Tax department directly with those questions.

+This is not a tax, but a withholding of funds.
 When selling your Maui property, the government wants to make sure they get their share.
 There are State and Federal rules that apply, and there will be a withholding of funds during the escrow process to ensure the money is collected.
 Buyers and sellers will be provided with the appropriate forms for the exemption of these fees if they are eligible, and transaction assistants will explain the details.

 HARPTA: The Hawaii Real Property Tax Act is a withholding tax on sales of HI real estate by non-resident owners.
 Currently the rate is 7.25% of the sale price.
 This will be charged to the buyer, if the seller fails to pay it.